selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 developers to compose FRAME's pallets by adding custom modules and configuring the parameters and initial storage values for the chain.

-:::note Polkadot can support an STF written in any language
+:::note Selendra can support an STF written in any language

 So long as it compiles to its meta-protocol Wasm.
 Likewise, it could still use the Substrate client (database, RPC, networking, etc.); it only needs to implement the primitives at the interface.